tizzhh/memo/README.md

 #### Description:
 Memo is a small python & PyQt5 app that allows users to create, you guess, memos! ✨

-Errors are genereted with the help of QMessageBox.

 ## Features

 - Select specific date